Getting a Mortgage on a Maisonette

 Independent Mortgage Advisor

-The guide below answers your questions while breaking down what else you need to consider before applying for a mortgage on a maisonette.
+The guide below answers your questions and explains what else you need to consider before applying for a mortgage on a maisonette.

 Can you get a mortgage on a maisonette property?

 Yes, of course you can.
-Just like with a house or flat, you can apply for a residential mortgage or even a buy to let.
-The number of lenders open to your application may be limited and could be smaller still depending on whether the maisonette you’re looking to buy is freehold or leasehold.
+Just like with a house or flat, you can apply for a residential mortgage or even a buy-to-let.
+However, the number of lenders who will consider your application may be limited, and it could be even smaller depending on whether the maisonette you’re looking to buy is freehold or leasehold.

 Some lenders will only loan on one or the other or may have differing criteria depending on which you apply for.